iingles/node-social/README.md

 - ### Mongoose as my data modeling tool:

+#### Please see the following 4 files:

-/backend/models
+1. /backend/models
-/backend/controllers
+2. /backend/controllers
-/backend/routes
+3. /backend/routes
-/backend/app.js
+4. /backend/app.js

 - ### Cloud-based MongoDB as my data store:

 I used MongoDB Atlas for this project.
 The database connection code is in

-/backend/app.js
+- /backend/app.js

 - ### At least 3 GET endpoints: